wp-plugins/gp-hub-driver-widget/readme.txt

 == Screenshots ==

-1. F1 Driver standings on the championship widget
+1. Example of the driver widget placed in the sidebar
-2. Formula E Team standings on the championship widget
+2. Closeup of complete widget display
 3. Example of the admin view for the widget
 4. Example of the Championship overview widget placed in the sidebar
-5. Example of the driver widget placed in the sidebar
-6. Closeup of complete widget display

 == Changelog ==
-= 1.2 =
-- Some styling tweaks for better mobile responsiveness.
-- Randomly generated id for the gp hub logo so it can't be removed so easily (Surely that's fair, right?)
-- Fixed bug with Roberto Merhi not showing correctly.

 = 1.1 =
 - Added a new widget to show a combo box featuring the driver and team standings in tab form
 - Updated with the newest drivers for 2015 e.g. Merhi, Stevens etc.